 They are provided primarily as a safeguard for the protection of the revenue and to reimburse the Government for the heavy expense of investigation and the loss resulting from the taxpayer’s fraud.”
 Helvering v.
 Mitchell, 303 U.S. 391, 401 (1938)

 Well, that settles that for now.
-As long as it’s a tax fine, the Government can fine as much as it wants (within the tortured interpretations of the applicable statute).
+As long as the FBAR penalty is considered a tax penalty (which really doesn’t make sense), the Government can fine as much as it wants (within the tortured interpretations of the applicable statute).
 There’s no need to show any harm caused to the Government, or anything other than that the taxpayer failed to report a foreign bank account on an FBAR, and willfully in the case of willful penalties.

 What should non-compliant taxpayers do?